Glen Coffee: San Francisco 49ers

-Coffee was drafted in the third round of the 2009 NFL Draft with the 74th overall pick by the San Francisco 49ers.
+Coffee was selected in the third round of the 2009 NFL draft with the 74th overall pick by the San Francisco 49ers.
 He was used primarily as a backup to Pro Bowl running back Frank Gore.
 Coffee finished with 83 carries for 226 rushing yards and one rushing touchdown in 14 games, of which he started two.

 Retirement

 After attending OTAs minicamp, and two weeks of training camp, Coffee abruptly announced on August 13 that he would retire just before the start of the 2010 NFL preseason.
 Head coach Mike Singletary stated that sixth round draft pick Anthony Dixon and veteran Michael Robinson would compete for the second running back spot and that Coffee's departure would not be a distraction to the team.
 However, on August 16, the 49ers signed free agent veteran Brian Westbrook as the backup running back to a one-year deal.
 The 49ers considered trying to recoup $621,000 of Coffee's $828,000 signing bonus.

 Coffee planned to return to the University of Alabama to finish his degree in consumer affairs, with an eye towards graduate school.
 Coffee confirmed that the reason he retired was that his heart was never in football and that he believed God wanted him to take another path.